Zurich HB SZU railway station: Trams and buses

 The other nearby tram/bus stops Löwenplatz, Sihlpost/HB, Sihlquai/HB and Central can be reached via the streets.

 History

 The station opened on 5 May 1990, following the completion of a new tunnel under the Sihl from the old terminus at (until then a surface station), for which an already built stretch of tunnel of the unrealized Zurich Underground Railway was repurposed.

+2026 modernization and closure

+From 26 April until 11 October 2026, the underground SZU station platforms (tracks 21 and 22) at Zürich HB were completely closed to all train traffic for a comprehensive 24-week modernization project.
+The extensive reconstruction included gutting the station interior, installing a completely modernized smoke extraction system, and raising the platform height to 55 cm to ensure barrier-free, level boarding in compliance with the Swiss Disability Discrimination Act (BehiG).

+During this 6-month closure, all S4 and S10 train services were forced to terminate early at Zurich Selnau station.
+Due to inner-city traffic constraints, no replacement bus services were provided between Selnau and Zürich HB; passengers were instead directed to detour using local VBZ tram lines or proceed on foot to reach the main station.